 Well, actually, you can.
 If you look at the Wikipedia article on the Periodic Table, you can see the difference between Mendeleev's original version and the modern version.
 Modern chemists now use a periodic table with 18 columns.
 As Wikipedia states, "Mendeleev's periodic table has since been expanded and refined with the discovery or synthesis of further new elements and the development of new theoretical models to explain chemical behavior."

-What makes chemistry a science is precisely the fact that the periodic table is open to this kind of revision in the light of experimental discovery and improved theory.
+That's what makes chemistry a true science - the fact that the periodic table is open to this kind of revision in the light of experimental discovery and improved theory.
 If the same isn't true for the Zachman Framework, then it can hardly claim to be a proper science.

 Some observers have noted that early versions of the Zachman Framework had fewer columns, and see this as a sign that the number of columns may be variable and open to discovery.
+They also interpret the word "extending" in Zachman's 1992 paper (with John Sowa) as an acknowledgement that the framework has evolved.
 But the Zachmanites reject this: they say that the six columns have always existed, it was just that the early presentations didn't mention them all.

 Mr Zachman has a degree in chemistry, so he ought to understand what makes the Periodic table different from his own framework.
 However, some of his followers are less cautious in their claims.
 I found an article by one Sunil Dutt Jha, whose "proof" of the scientific nature of EA seemed to rely on two key facts (1) that Mendeleev transformed alchemy into chemistry by creating the periodic table, and (2) that the Zachman framework looks a bit like the periodic table, therefore (3) EA must be a science too.

 An earlier version of this comment was posted on Linked-In Is it true to say that “Enterprise Architecture” is a scientific basis for creating, maintaining and running an Enterprise?